entando/entando-docs/vuepress/docs/next/docs/getting-started/entando-cli.md

 bash <(curl -L "https://get.entando.org/cli") --update ent check-env develop
 ```
->Alternatively, to perform a clean install, delete the `~/.entando` directory with `rm -rf ~/.entando`.
-Then reinstall the CLI with the instructions above.
+>Alternatively, to perform a clean install, delete the `~/.entando` directory via `rm -rf ~/.entando`.
+Then reinstall the CLI using the instructions above.
 This will also remove the private copies of JHipster, Entando Blueprint, etc.

 ### Customize Quickstart
-The `ent quickstart` command allows parameters that customize your quickstart environment.
+The `ent quickstart` command accepts parameters to customize your quickstart environment.
 These options allow you to modify specific properties of your VM, installation versions and databases.

 |Operation |Syntax|Description|
 |:--|:--|:--|